Blanet

-A blanet is a member of a hypothetical class of exoplanets that directly orbit black holes.
+A blanet is an exoplanet that directly orbits a black hole.

+A study published in The Astrophysical Journal found that millions of Jupiter-mass planets could form around supermassive black holes.
+Furthermore, this new research shed light on the further growth of such massive planets via gas accretion from the active galactic nucleus (AGN) disk of a galaxy and their potential to become stars.
+The stars could then undergo a supernova explosion and form stellar-mass black holes.
+Such a population of micro black holes could help explain the heavy weight black hole mergers observed by LIGO.

 Blanets are fundamentally similar to other planets; they have enough mass to be rounded by their own gravity, but are not massive enough to start thermonuclear fusion and become stars.
 In 2019, a team of astronomers and exoplanetologists showed that there is a safe zone around a supermassive black hole that could harbor thousands of blanets in orbit around it.

 Etymology

-The team led by Keiichi Wada of Kagoshima University in Japan has given this name to black hole planets.
+The team led by Keiichi Wada of Kagoshima University in Japan coined the term 'blanet' to refer to a planet orbiting a black hole.
 The word is a portmanteau of black hole and planet.

 Formation

 Blanets are suspected to form in the accretion disk that orbits a sufficiently large black hole, provided the disk is relatively dim.
 Radiation feedback from the black hole could rotationally disrupt large dust grains in its accretion disk, causing them to break apart and preventing the formation of blanets.